Business Credit Scores & Reports

 How business credit scores are used

 Lenders and other creditors need a means of determining how well your business repays debts before they will approve you for financing.
 This is where business credit scores come in.
-Higher scores indicate to creditors that your business is more trustworthy, thereby improving the odds that it can obtain financing.
+Higher scores indicate to creditors that your business is more trustworthy, thereby improving the odds that you can obtain financing.
 Lenders can check your company’s business credit reports to get more detailed information about your business’s financial history, and business credit scores serves as shorthand evaluations.
-The rating can also let you access more credit than you could receive when applying for financing with just your personal scores.
+Here are three other ways you business credit scores are used:

 The importance of checking your business credit score